Fusion power: 1990s

 In 1991, the Preliminary Tritium Experiment at the Joint European Torus achieved the world's first controlled release of fusion power.

+In 1993, TFTR became the first tokamak to conduct experiments with significant mixes of deuterium and tritium.
+In 1994 these experiments resulted in a discharge with the world record 10.1 MW fusion power with 39.9 MW of neutral beam heating power.
+The ratio Q is 0.26.
+The ratio in the plasma core, Q was approximately 0.8.

 In 1996, Tore Supra created a plasma for two minutes with a current of almost 1 million amperes, totaling 280 MJ of injected and extracted energy.